 There is a ton of personal data on your smartphone.
 Your whole existence depends on that item; let’s face it.
 Your mobile phone is something you use every day for various purposes, including sending emails and text messages, making calls, checking your voicemail, sharing movies and photographs on social media, and much more.
-What if someone is spying on your phone and has access to all of that private information?
+The sensitive data frequently received and dispensed by me at times has made me quite skeptical and has made me make use of the keyword “is someone spying on my phone” and has access to all of my private information?
 That may be disastrous.

 Why Would Someone Hack into My Phone?